Are you or someone you know a first-time coder? Scratch coding may be a solution – especially if looking at plain text code sounds daunting.

 In Scratch, we build our program using blocks that we can select from the block palette on the left side of the screen.
 Let’s begin by clicking and dragging the first block from the Motion category (the one that says “move 10 steps“) to the workspace:

-Now, every time you click on this block the chick sprite moves 10 steps in the game stage.
-You can check its new position by the updates on its x coordinate in the sprite properties panel.
+Now, every time you click on this block the chick sprite moves 10 steps in the game stage, because that is the instruction we’re giving it.
+You can check its new position by the updates on its x coordinate in the sprite properties panel we discussed earlier in this Scratch coding tutorial.

 Note that you can also change the number of steps the chick will move each time by entering a new number directly in the block itself: